sendgrid/docs/content/docs/ui/sending-email/universal-links.md

 There are several requirements that you must complete before you can begin using universal links in your email:

 - Universal links for iOS require an "apple-app-site-association" JSON file.
-- Universal links for Android require that you set up an "digital asset links" JSON file, along with configuring intent filters in your Android app's manifest file.
+- Universal links for Android require that you set up a "digital asset links" JSON file, along with configuring intent filters in your Android app's manifest file.
 - Your **apple-app-site-association** and **digital asset links** files must be hosted on an HTTPS web server or content delivery network (CDN).
 - To ensure that your universal links register click tracking events, and to ensure that your recipient is taken to the correct page within your app, you must properly [resolve your links](#resolving-sendgrid-click-tracking-links).
 - You must complete the [link branding process]({{root_url}}/ui/account-and-settings/how-to-set-up-link-branding/) for your account.
 When branding your links, you must use the same domain that will be used for your universal links. (e.g. links.example.com)
 - On iOS, you must include your branded link subdomain in the "Associated Domains" for your app.
-You can customize your subdoman using the custom return path in advanced settings while setting it up.
+You can customize your subdomain using the custom return path in advanced settings while setting it up.
 Using the example above, you'd need to add an entry for "applinks:links.example.com" like this:
 ![]({{root_url}}/images/universal_links_ios.png)

 ## 	What are "apple-app-site-association" and "digital asset links" files?